 At first Miguel thought he had a "stomach virus" (also called a gastrointestinal infection).
 His stomach hurt and he was throwing up.
 He wasn't hungry at all.
-But the next day, instead of feeling better, he felt worse.
-In addition to his other symptoms, he had a fever.
+The next day, instead of feeling better, he felt worse and also had a fever.

 Miguel's dad called the doctor, who asked them to come in right away.
 After examining Miguel, the doctor said they had done the right thing by calling because Miguel, as it turned out, had appendicitis and needed surgery.